Safe Isolation Procedures: Step-by-Step Guide

 Before you can carry out safe isolation, you need the right equipment.
 HSE Guidance Note GS38 specifies the requirements for electrical test equipment.
 Using equipment that does not comply with GS38 is unsafe and could result in prosecution if an incident occurs.

-The primary tool for safe isolation is a two-pole voltage indicator (also known as a voltage tester or volt stick).
+The primary tool for safe isolation is a two-pole voltage indicator — one of the essential pieces of electrical testing equipment. (also known as a voltage tester or volt stick).
 This is a dedicated instrument designed specifically for testing whether a circuit is live or dead.
 It has two test probes connected to the instrument and provides a positive indication (usually a light and/or buzzer) when voltage is detected.

 A proving unit is a portable device that produces a known voltage output, typically around 50V or 230V, to verify that your voltage indicator is working correctly.
 You use it to prove your tester before and after carrying out the isolation test.